History of Aaron Nesmith in Timeline

 Aaron Nesmith

-Aaron Nesmith is an American professional basketball player currently playing for the Indiana Pacers in the NBA.
+Aaron Nesmith is an American professional basketball player currently with the Indiana Pacers in the NBA.
 He played college basketball at Vanderbilt before being drafted 14th overall by the Boston Celtics in 2020.
 Nesmith was a member of the Celtics team that reached the 2022 NBA Finals.
-Subsequently, he was traded to the Pacers as part of a package deal involving Malcolm Brogdon.
-He is known for his shooting ability and athleticism.
+He was later traded to the Pacers as part of a package deal involving Malcolm Brogdon.

 October 16, 1999: Aaron Nesmith Born